Frenchcreoles.com

 The Genisis to the 21st Centuary

-Very few if Anyone, here in America, knows just When ,Where and how Our Creole Culture came to Be..These chain of events that created our Creole people and culture as listed in Our Creole chronology will, hopefully, provide some answers and shine some light on Our cultural history
+Very few if Anyone, here in America, knows just When ,Where and how Our Creole Culture came to Be..These chain of events that created our Creole people and culture as listed in Our Creole chronology will, hopefully, provide some answers and shine some light on Our Beginning and cultural history

 2300 years of Cultural Continuity